 Mrs A Chesterman – Head of Department

-Miss A Gronow – Teacher of ICT and Computing
+Mrs A Gronow-Brown – Teacher of ICT and Computing

 New students to Key Stage Four will study WJEC GCSE Computer Science and The British Computer Society ECDL.
-Our current Year 11 students are completing the BTEC ICT qualification or WJEC GCSE ICT.
-Learners may also follow a Level 1 qualification in IT.
-The GCSE Computer Science qualification consists of an external assessment worth 45%, a practical external assessment worth 30% and a controlled assessment worth 25%.
+Some learners may also follow a Level 1 qualification in IT.
+The GCSE Computer Science qualification for the current Year 11 consists of an external assessment worth 45%, a practical external assessment worth 30% and a controlled assessment worth 25%.
+Year 10 will follow the new WJEC Computer Science GCSE which comprises a written examination worth 50%, an on-screen examination worth 30% and a non-exam assessment (20 hours) which is worth 20% of the final grade.
 Computer Science will develop valuable skills for students to pursue a career in Computer Science and will help our learners to play an active and effective role in the digital world.
-The ECDL is a Level 2 IT qualification worth one GCSE.
+The ECDL is a Level 2 IT qualification, worth one GCSE.
 It is made up of four units, with each unit being assessed by a final online eternal examination.
+All units must be passed to achieve the qualification.

 Students are offered BTEC Level 3 Creative Media Production or IT to Extended Certificate level (A Level equivalence).
 They can also access A Level Computer Science and IT through our collaboration programme.
 Our results are traditionally very good and students are encouraged to be independent and effective learners in preparation for further or higher education.